 Ensuring the health, safety and wellbeing of all our students, staff and visitors is hugely important to all at ICMP.
 Having blended learning in place allows us to deliver our usual high-quality, enriched learning experience.
 It may look a little different, but we continue to commit to inclusivity and diversity, and will fully support you to achieve your learning outcomes – regardless of any external restrictions.

 If you’d like to know more, please read our Coronavirus FAQs.
-We’re looking forward to seeing you on campus soon!
+We’re looking forward to seeing you all in September!